 Sagan preaches: “How much manna is required to feed the hundreds of thousands of Children of Israel for forty years (see Exodus 16:35)? …during the forty years of wandering, the whole Earth must have accumulated several times 1018 gm of manna, or enough to cover the entire surface of the planet with manna to a depth of about an inch…we find that the mass of manna distributed to the inner solar system by this event is larger than 1028 gm …Therefore, the mass of the comet must be much larger than 1031 gm.
 This is the mass of Jupiter.”

 - Answer: Sagan loves using exponents because he knows nobody really likes to play with the mathematics.
-Sagan never says how he derives any of these numbers, nor does he explain correctly the suggestions made by Velikovsky in this regard.
-Velikovsky was merely suggesting a possibility and this is allowed.
-Yes, it is true, as I have been suggesting, that Velikovsky is using his upbringing in Judaism, even his Zionist leanings, to construct the framework of his theory.
-We have discussed already the problems with this and its omnipresence in most science.
-He is, admittedly, at his weakest theoretically when he talks about the vermin and the manna, but it is also fact that on numerous occasions that strange objects, animals, and objects of an edible nature have fallen from the skies.
+He never says how he derives any of these numbers, nor does he summarize accurately the suggestions made by Velikovsky in this regard.
+Velikovsky was merely suggesting a possibility and, when it comes to theorizing, and especially considering the liberties taken with such license today, this must be allowed.
+Yes, it is true, as I have been suggesting, that Velikovsky is using personal beliefs, perhaps even prejudices, to construct the framework of his theory.
+We have discussed already the problems with this most science in general.
+Velikovsky is also, admittedly, at his weakest theoretically when he talks about the “vermin” and the “manna”, but it is also proven fact that on numerous occasions thus world has seen strange objects, animals, and objects of an edible nature fall from the skies.
 I don’t buy into Velikovsky here either, but…just look at those imaginary numbers Sagan supplies.

 On The Clouds of Venus